keu/docs/astro/import-export-connections-variables.md

 ```
 See [Use environment variables on Astro](environment-variables.md#add-airflow-connections-and-variables-using-environment-variables) and refer to [`astro deployment variable create`](cli/astro-deployment-variable-create.md#examples) for more examples.

-## From Airflow REST API
+## From the Airflow REST API

-You can use [Airflow REST API with Astro](airflow-api.md) to setup import and export workflow for your connections and variables and easily replicate your Deployment settings.
-You can use REST API only if your connections and variables are stored in Airflow's metadata database.
+You can use the [Airflow REST API](airflow-api.md) to import and export connections and variables from a Deployment or local Airflow environment.
+Note that the Airflow REST API can only access connections and variables thar are stored in the Airflow metadata database.

 To export connections from any Airflow environment, you can use the [List Connections API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/get_connections) and [Get Connection API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/get_connection).

-To export variables from any Airflow environment, you can use [List Variables API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/get_variables) and [Get Variable API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/get_variable).
+To export variables from any Airflow environment, you can use the [List Variables API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/get_variables) and [Get Variable API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/get_variable).

 To import connections or variables to any Airflow environment, you can use the [Create Connection API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/post_connection) and [Create Variable API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/post_variables) respectively.